 As always, our guided experiences are free!
 Virtual field trips are offered Tuesday through Friday from 10-11 AM.

 Art and Nature (Spring Only)

-Explore the Bradley-Olmstead Gardens with one of our experienced Docents!
-Through writing, drawing, and movement activities, students will come to better understand how the natural world has inspired artists, artisans, and designers throughout the region and across time.
+Explore the Bradley Olmsted Garden with one of our experienced Docents!
+Through close looking, as well as writing and drawing activities, students will come to better understand how the natural world has inspired artists, artisans, and designers throughout the region and across time.

 The Museum gardens are not ADA accessible.